hikeventures/hikeventures.github.io/_posts/best/2014-12-04-best-snowshoes.markdown

 * Adjustability (e.g. binding to tighten your snowshoes on your foot)
 * Does it fit to your "snowshoe boots" (e.g. I use my hiking boots)
 * Do you want snowshoes for beginners? (they are cheaper and technically less advanced)

+---

+I hope this blog post was helpful to find the best snowshoes for you.